 As an indication, you can find a private room from about 35-40 euro a night outside peak season.
 The price for a dinner for two people can vary a lot, but you could easily eat for 15-20 euro.

-Tip #1: Avoid the summer season, when accommodation prices rise.
+Tip #1: Avoid the summer season, when accommodation prices rise and Athens is touristy.
 Visit in the shoulder season or winter instead!
 My favourite months in Athens are April, May, October, November and December.

 Tip #2: If you visit Athens between November and March, you can benefit from half-price entrance to the archaeological sites.
 Also, entrance is free on the first Sunday of each month.
 There are a few more free entrance days throughout the year – check them out!